An Excerpt from active measures: part ii

 “No!
 I can’t!
 I CAN’T!” he screamed.

-“We have to stop the bleeding,” Hadi barked, then looked to Taghavi.
-“One more time.”
+“We have to get a tourniquet around his leg and stop the bleeding,” Hadi barked, then looked to Taghavi.
+“Again.”

 Again, they tried to hoist him up, but Zamanian couldn’t.